As per a report by McKinsey, digitization in a warehouse can help optimize the floor plan and improve efficiency by up to 20 to 25 percent.

 All in all, an effort to digitize the warehouse can ensure digital transformation across the organization.
-Digitization offers enhanced connectivity between warehouses and other related functions such as inventory, pricing, and offering customer-centric services.
+Digitization and eCommerce automation offers enhanced connectivity between warehouses and other related functions such as inventory, pricing, and offering customer-centric services.

 The benefits of digitization warehouses, especially logistics and material handling are many and they have rippling effects across the supply chain.
 But reaping them takes attention from top executives.
 Demonstrating the value it delivers builds the confidence for C-suit to make the transformation happen.

 Further, to achieve excellence, giants like Amazon Web Services and Oracle have developed cloud-based software solutions that go beyond just digitization.
 They empower top executives to access the data and get insights anywhere, anytime, and on any device.
 They have removed barriers in sharing controlled information between clients and partners for robust decision-making.